edica-discovery/edica-discovery/README.md

 <!-- Optional Banner -->
 <!-- ![Banner](https://github.com/Edica-Discovery/Edica-Discovery/blob/main/banner.jpg?raw=true) -->

-# 👋 Hi, I'm Edica Discovery!
+Edica Discovery!, Your Next AI Founder

 🎓 A passionate **Data Science student** on a mission to turn data into insights and ideas into impact.